wildwyss/ip6-documentation/notes/iterator.md

 		- each function takes alongside its parameters an iterator
     - Verbindung von pipe zu anderen sprachen (java builder pattern) erläutern & Pipe in Terminal
     - first we impletended pipe as property on the iterator type.
 Afte some weeks we figured out, that it would be more consistent to have it as a global funciton which takes an iterator and all transformations
+      - this also brings the advantage, that pipe does not need to be tested on every iterator operations
+      - and less code of course

 ## Iterator Collection
 - Added different Iterators (empty, Array, Tuple)